How Much a 10-Day Golden Triangle Family Trip Costs (With Real Numbers)

 Real costs of a 10-day Golden Triangle family trip to India.
 See our full budget breakdown for flights, hotels, food, visas and tours.

-India has a reputation for being very affordable.
-And while daily costs can be low, once you factor in flights, hotels, visas and pre-travel preparation, the full budget becomes clearer.
+India has a reputation for being very affordable, and while daily costs can be low, the full picture becomes clearer once you factor in flights, hotels, visas and pre‑travel preparation.
+For families in particular, comfort choices and timing (such as school holidays) make a significant difference to the overall budget.

-To help families plan realistically, here’s what our 10-day Golden Triangle trip cost in real numbers over the Easter holidays in 2025, travelling as a family of three (two adults and one child) across Delhi, Agra and Jaipur.
+To help families plan realistically, this guide breaks down what our 10‑day Golden Triangle trip actually cost, travelling during the Easter holidays in 2025 as a family of three (two adults and one child) across Delhi, Agra and Jaipur.

-Our trip wasn’t designed to be a budget version.
-We deliberately spent a little more on comfortable hotels, pool access and flights, because for us that was part of the overall experience.
-With different choices, this itinerary could absolutely be done for less.
+Our trip wasn’t planned as a budget version.
+We deliberately chose to spend a little more on comfortable hotels, pool access and flights, because for us those elements were part of what made the experience enjoyable and manageable with a child.
+With different choices, this route could absolutely be done for less — but this breakdown reflects what it cost us to travel in a way that balanced comfort and experience.

 Flights